vb-consulting/pg_function_load_tests/README.md

 ## Results

-These are the preliminary results that will be conducted on my laptop until I find a suitable isolated server environment for testing.
+These are the preliminary results (conducted on my laptop until I find a suitable isolated server environment for testing).

 Test parameters: